vr2262/viktor-roytman.gitlab.io/blog/_posts/2017-01-12-site-setup.md

 1. On the "Pages" section of the GitLab repository settings, add the URL of your site.
 Assuming you have the right DNS records, this will serve your site via HTTP.
-2. Install and run Let's Encrypt's [Certbot][19] tool with the following command.
+2. Install Let's Encrypt's [Certbot][19] tool and run it with the following command.
 Note that I had to specify both the `www` and non-`www` versions of my URL.